rosshettel/24-Clock/readme.md

 Compatailibity
 --------------

-Since **24 Clock** uses cron to run on each hour, this means it is Linux and Mac friendly.
+Since **24 Clock** uses cron to run on each hour, this means it is ~~Linux and~~ Mac friendly.
 Sorry Windows people.

+*afplay is Mac specific, so this is Mac only for now while I find a suitable alternative*

 Installation